aaekay/Resources/cs.md

 # Computer Science
 ### Description
-We will be dealing with what basic thing you should know in computer science from the prespectives of various things
+Computer science is a vast subject and there is a lot which is studied under it.

+Programming languages
+Data structures and algorithms

-If you are beginner in programming and want to know about good coding practices or organisation skill, check out this amazing [link](https://goodresearch.dev/).
+If you are beginner in programming and want to know about good organisation skill, check out this [link](https://goodresearch.dev/).

+Helpful links
-Creating virtual environment in python [link](/cs/virtual_env.md)
+1. Creating virtual environment in python [link](/cs/virtual_env.md)